 This Simple But Effective Practice Will Drastically Improve Your Writing

-Many of us are experiencing new and more powerful emotions than ever before, and at times this can feel quite overwhelming, because we haven’t been taught how to deal with so many emotions at once.
+Many of us are experiencing new and more powerful emotions than ever before.
+At times, this can feel quite overwhelming, because we haven’t been taught how to deal with so many emotions at once.

-But as a writer, you have an edge–writing is the perfect medium through which to release your crazy, pent up feelings.
+As a writer, you have an edge.
+Writing is the perfect medium to release your crazy, pent-up feelings.

-There’s even more good news for writers: strong emotions are actually a gift for your writing that will benefit you for years to come–as long as you don’t ignore them.
+There’s even more good news for writers: strong emotions are a gift for your writing that will benefit you for years to come, as long as you don’t ignore them.

 - Strong emotions are usually felt somewhere in the body.
-So when feelings of fear or anger or uncertainty arise, take a moment and close your eyes, and focus on where you feel it in your body, and think about exactly how this emotion feels.
+When feelings of fear, anger, or uncertainty arise, take a moment and close your eyes, focus on where you feel it in your body, and think about exactly how this emotion feels.

-- Ask yourself: Is it a sharp pain, a fluttery lightness, a dull aching, a pressing heaviness?
-Like the writer you are, think about what words you would use to describe what you feel.
+- Ask yourself: Is it a sharp pain?
+A fluttery lightness?
+A dull aching?
+A pressing heaviness?
+Like the writer you are, think about the words you would use to describe what you feel.

-- Now open your eyes and write it all down and save it in a notebook, or a file on your computer–and be sure to label what the emotion is.
+- Open your eyes and write it all down.
+Save it in a notebook or a file on your computer, and be sure to label what the emotion is.

 Not only will you feel better after releasing the emotion through your body and writing, but this will pay off in your future writing projects.
-Maybe five years from now, you’ve got a character who’s feeling something powerful and you’ll have a bank you can return to on how to describe any given feeling.
+Maybe five years from now, you’ll have a character who’s feeling something powerful, and you’ll have an example on how to describe any given feeling.

-I’d love to hear whether this strategy works for you.
-If you want to discuss more I’ve set aside time in my calendar, let’s chat.
+I’d love to hear if this strategy works for you.
+If you want to discuss more, I’ve set aside time in my calendar.
+Let’s chat.